kumarayush0104/final-Rakshak/README.md

 # 🚀 Rakshak – Encrypted Document Sharing System

-### 🔐 Securely Share Your Documents with Confidence
+### 🔐 Empowering Data Privacy in the Age of Digital Threats

 ---

 ## 📋 Problem Statement

-Did you know that **70% of public printers don’t auto-delete files** after printing?
+Did you know that **over 70% of public printers don’t auto-delete files** after printing?
 This exposes sensitive documents to unauthorized access and potential data breaches.
 Rakshak addresses this critical cybersecurity gap by providing a secure, encrypted document sharing system that ensures your files are protected at every step.

 ---

 ## ✨ Key Features

-- **Encrypted Upload:** All documents are encrypted before upload to ensure confidentiality.
+- **Encrypted Upload:** AES-256 encryption ensures your documents are safe at rest and in transit.
 - **One-Time QR Code:** Generate a unique QR code for one-time access to your document.
 - **15-Second Auto-Delete:** Files are automatically deleted 15 seconds after access to prevent unauthorized retrieval.
+- **Trace-Free Architecture:** No file trace left after use, ensuring confidentiality.
-- **Secure Cloud Storage:** Leveraging Cloudinary for safe and reliable file storage.
+- **Secure Cloud Storage:** Leveraging Cloudinary for encrypted and reliable file storage.
 - **JWT Authentication:** Secure user authentication and authorization.
 - **User-Friendly Interface:** Built with React.js and Tailwind CSS for a smooth user experience.